 Math at the Core: Middle School

-PBS LearningMedia™ has just announced a preview of their new collection, "Math at the Core: Middle School".
+PBS LearningMedia™ has announced their new collection, "Math at the Core: Middle School".
 The collection contains media-rich lessons designed to help middle school students visualize math concepts.
 The lessons align to Common Core standards for grades 5-8 and address critical concepts such as ratios and proportions, adding negative integers, and probability and statistics.

 The resources are designed for middle school students of diverse learning styles and backgrounds, and reflect a wide range of culturally responsive perspectives.

-When complete in Spring 2014, the collection will contain 420 lessons.
-Please review the lessons currently available on the website at http://mass.pbslearningmedia.org/collection/mathcore/.
+The collection contains 420 lessons, currently available on the website at http://mass.pbslearningmedia.org/collection/mathcore/.